• The Crypto Fire

 What Is Economics?

 Economics is the study of how people and societies allocate resources to meet their needs and wants.
 It influences everything from individual spending habits to government policies and market systems.
-For crypto investors, understanding economics helps explain price fluctuations and guides strategic investment decisions.

 III.
 Microeconomics vs. Macroeconomics